-- 29 We urge all States that have not yet done so to ratify or accede to the UN Convention against Corruption and commit to making it an effective instrument to both deter corruption, prosecute corrupt officials and regain the assets they have stolen.
-We support the joint Stolen Asset Recovery Initiative of the United Nations and the World Bank, and will fully utilize the peer review process under the UN Convention to accelerate the unconditional return of stolen assets to their countries of origin. - 30 Our financing policies, both domestic and international, will be guided by the need to achieve sustainable development, as an integral part of our national sustainable development strategies.
+- 29. We urge all States that have not yet done so to ratify or accede to the UN Convention against Corruption and commit to making it an effective instrument to both deter corruption, prosecute corrupt officials and regain the assets they have stolen.
+We support the joint Stolen Asset Recovery Initiative of the United Nations and the World Bank, and will fully utilize the peer review process under the UN Convention to accelerate the unconditional return of stolen assets to their countries of origin. - 30.
+Our financing policies, both domestic and international, will be guided by the need to achieve sustainable development, as an integral part of our national sustainable development strategies.
 We will spend our resources efficiently and effectively, and ensure that our national policies are in line with good governance, accountability and gender-sensitive public financial management, and promote equity.
 We will increase transparency and participation in all aspects of the budgeting process, and encourage those who have not yet done so to join the Open Government Partnership.
-We further agree on the need for transparent public procurement that reinforces sustainable development. - 31 As the basis of a new basic social compact to invest in people, we will guarantee access to essential health care and education for all persons, and support implementation of nationally appropriate social protection systems and measures for all, including floors, with a special focus on those furthest below the poverty line, including children, persons with disabilities, youth and older persons, as provided for in the International Labour Organization's (ILO) Recommendation 202.
+We further agree on the need for transparent public procurement that reinforces sustainable development. - 31.
+As the basis of a new basic social compact to invest in people, we will guarantee provide affordable access to essential health care and education for all persons, and support implementation of nationally appropriate social protection systems and measures for all, including floors, with a special focus on those furthest below the poverty line, including children, persons with disabilities, youth and older persons, as provided for in the International Labour Organization's (ILO) Recommendation 202.
 In addition, we underscore that human development remains a key priority.
 The realization of full and productive employment and decent work for all is essential.
-We will continue to invest in human capital, including in the untapped potential of women's human capital through inclusive social policies, including on health and education, in accordance with national strategies. - 32 In this regard, we agree to increase public spending to secure adequate investments to ensure universal access to basic social infrastructure and inclusive social services, such as health and education.
-Available data indicates that in general, countries need to spend a minimum of \$[300] per person in purchasing power parity terms or 10 per cent of GDP, whichever is higher, to provide essential public services.
-We agree to make every effort to meet this minimum benchmark for all communities by no later than 2025.
-We agree to complement national efforts with international support, particularly to LDCs and other vulnerable countries, to ensure that by 2030, every woman, every child and every family has access to a minimum package of essential services. - 33 We will work to gradually eliminate harmful subsidies, where they exist, including fossil fuel subsidies for production and consumption, minimizing possible adverse impacts in a manner that protects poor and disadvantaged communities. - 34 We agree to work towards putting a price on carbon, and to consider taxes that put a floor on fossil fuel prices for consumers.
-We will also consider the use of natural capital accounting to make more transparent the environmental externalities of our policy decisions. - 35 We note with concern the large financing gaps in areas crucial for sustainable development, including infrastructure, agriculture, and innovation, as well as financial inclusion.
-We acknowledge the important role that national development banks (NDBs) can play in filling these gaps, particularly in credit market segments in which commercial banks do not act, or do so only partially, such as to MSMEs.
-We acknowledge that NDBs also play a valuable countercyclical role, especially in cases of crisis when private sector entities become highly risk-averse.
-Development banks can play a critical role in alleviating constraints on investment in infrastructure and we call on them to expand their contributions in this area.
+We will continue to invest in human capital, including in the untapped potential of women's human capital through inclusive social policies, including on health and education, in accordance with national strategies.
+We recognize that some developing countries do not have sufficient domestic financial and other resources to fully fulfill the above obligations, and we therefore commit to assist them by augmenting these domestic resources through international development assistance and by other supporting policy measures.